- 2 NCAA runner-up finishes (2012 and 2015)

 In 2016 and 2017, St. Thomas went unbeaten against conference teams posted a combined 19-1 regular-season record to win the fifth and sixth MIAC championships of the Caruso era.
 Both tems reached the NCAA playoff quarterfinals and lost to the eventual NCAA runner-up.

 The Tommies play in 5,000-seat O’Shaughnessy Stadium on a FieldTurf surface at Palmer Field.
-New seating was installed in 2007; a state-of-the-art sound system was added in 2008; and in 2012, a new scoreboard was installed and boasts the largest video board in Division III.
+New seating was installed in 2007; a state-of-the-art sound system was added in 2008; in 2012, a new scoreboard was installed and boasts the largest video board in Division III; and in 2018 new field turf was installed.

 In September 2010, UST opened one of the premier athletic facilities in the country, the new Anderson Athletic & Recreation Complex.
 The new facility includes a 4,500 square-foot football-only locker room with open-face oak lockers, four big screen televisions, an XBox station and a large projection screen used for meetings and viewing film.
 The facility also includes a 10,000 square-foot weight room; 6,000 square-foot physio/fitness area; a state-of-the-art training room; team meeting rooms; ample indoor practice space in the Anderson Fieldhouse; and priority stadium seating on the exterior of the new building.
 (Visit the UST YouTube Channel for a tour of the new facility).